SFDC-Hermes/Lightning-Hermes/_posts/2026-06-21-salesforce-rest-api.md

 ### 3.3 The 100-Callout Cap & The Danger of Loops:** Salesforce restricts a single transaction to a maximum of **100 HTTP callouts**.
  * *The Trap:* A common anti-pattern is executing a callout inside a `for` loop (e.g., iterating over a trigger batch).
 If the batch size exceeds 100, the transaction immediately crashes with a `System.LimitException`.
  * *The Fix:* Always bulkify your integration architecture.
 Instead of making 100 individual REST calls for 100 records, negotiate with the external system to accept a **composite batch payload** (a single JSON array) in one single HTTP request.

+* **3.4 Heap Size Thresholds (6MB Synchronous / 12MB Asynchronous):** Cryptographic conversions, heavy XML/JSON string mapping, and handling raw binary Blobs consume a massive memory footprint.
+ * *The Trap:* When fetching or sending large transactional datasets, parsing the response into custom Apex classes can instantly trigger an `Apex heap size exceeded` exception.
+ * *The Fix:* For high-volume payloads, keep your data structures lean, minimize the use of temporary state variables, and leverage asynchronous processing (Queueable/Batch Apex) to double your heap runway from 6MB to 12MB.